tekknolagi/tekknolagi.github.com/_posts/2025-12-12-inlining-heuristics.md

 ## The survey

+Spoiler alert: all in all, people tend to look at:

+* Cumulative caller size (increasing as callees get inlined)
+* Callee size
+* Inline depth
+* Number of inlined calls at a certain depth
+* If recursion is present
+* Callee/caller call count ratio (if callee only called less than K% of calls to caller, don't inline callee)
+* Callee stack usage
+* Polymorphism in callee
+* What mode the compiler is in (baseline vs more aggressive)
+* If the callee looks like it always raises/throws

+And also have different interesting ways to pipe in profile information.

 We'll start with [Cinder][cinder], because when I wrote Cinder's inliner I added only the simplest heuristics, mostly "don't inline" signals.
 Over time, after I left, people tuned it a bit more.